 When we speak of reading the Bible in its original languages, we are referring to the languages of Hebrew and Greek, primarily.
 Some parts of scripture were also written in Aramaic, the probable spoken language of Jesus, but for the most part, the Old Testament texts were written in Hebrew, and the New Testament was originally written in Greek.

 Hebrew is a Semitic language, that is, one in a category of languages which were spoken throughout Mesopotamia.
 This would have been the native language of Biblical figures like Moses, Isaiah, and David.
-Important biblical texts were originally written and passed down from generation to generation.
+Important Biblical texts were originally written and passed down from generation to generation.
 As time went on the prevalent languages of the day evolved; Aramaic became widespread in its usage and by Jesus’ time was considered the official language in Israel.
-While day-to-day language shifted from modern Hebrew to Aramaic, the original language of scholarship increasingly favored Greek.
+While day-to-day language shifted from Hebrew to Aramaic, the language of scholarship increasingly favored Greek.

 Considering the Impact

 The story of scripture is one that has been passed down again and again over more than 2 thousand years.
 From their ancient versions in their original language, scholars and faithful believers have worked to make the wonder and wisdom of the Bible available to as many people as possible.
 This goal is still alive today!
 To date, the entire Bible has been translated into over 2300 languages; the Word of God is more accessible than ever.
-Entire Bible translation even extend further; there are various interpretive English Bible translations, each seeking to represent the Biblical Hebrew texts as they were originally written so that modern readers can best understand.
+Bible translations even extend further; there are various interpretive English Bible translations, each seeking to represent the Biblical texts as they were originally written so that modern readers can best understand.
 (To learn more about Biblical translations, check out our article, "Best Bible Translation".)

 For more ways to deepen your faith and continue your education, take a look at Alabaster’s beautifully designed collection of Bibles and other supplemental material to help you along your journey.